Hi I'm Tony.

 I had the blessing of serving as a missionary for two years in Vancouver, Canada, speaking Cantonese Chinese.
 It has been one of the clear highlights of my life as I learned how to seek and understand the promptings of the Holy Spirit and met people who changed my life for good.
 While the Church and its new converts certainly benefit from the service of young missionaries, perhaps the greatest blessings are reserved for those who serve as they come to truly give selflessly and gain great insights into the type of life our Savior lived as He walked the earth two millenia ago.
 Devoting two years to complete service paid for by one's own resources, and without expecting any sort of compensation in return is truly the greatest pre-marriage experience a young man or young woman can have.
 I know it was for me.

 How I live my faith

 It's been my privilege to have many different assignments - "callings" - in the Church that have helped me grow in both practical and spiritual ways.
 My amazing wife and I have discovered the blessings of physical preparation by practicing self-reliance skills such as growing a garden, saving for a rainy day, and teaching our children how to do the same.
 We've also been blessed to live near temples - Houses of the Lord - that allow us to frequently enter in and participate in proxy ordinances that bless our families both here and in the hereafter.
-Early this year, our 16-year-old son decided his 2010 resolution would be a monthly trip to the temple to perform vicarious baptisms for our ancestors.
-It's been both a blessing and a challenge to find those ancestors so he can keep his commitment.
-So far, we've been able to do so.
+We have lived in Utah for just over a year, and now for the first time in my life, being only 7 miles from a temple (instead of a couple hours) has allowed us to go weekly to the temple to perform vicarious baptisms for our ancestors.
 Our family is certainly more closely knit together in unity and love as we spend time together doing things that give us wholesome recreational activities, teach us self-reliance, and prepare us for the blessings of being a family throughout the eternities to come.